-Technically, Grand Canyon Village isn’t a city — it’s located in Coconino, Arizona.
-It’s actually a census-designated place at the South Rim of the Grand Canyon National Park.
+Technically speaking, Grand Canyon Village isn’t a city, it’s actually a census-designated place at the South Rim of Grand Canyon National Park.
+(Grand Canyon Village is located in Coconino, Arizona.)
 The territory provides one of the best ways to see one of the seven wonders of the natural world.

 Things to Do in Grand Canyon Village

-There are also various shops, restaurants, and adult’s and children’s museums to check out.
-For example, Hopi House is a museum designed to look like a Hopi (a tribe that resides in Arizona) pueblo.
+There are also various shops, restaurants, and museums to check out.
+For example, the Hopi House is a museum designed to look like a Hopi (a tribe that resides in Arizona) pueblo.
 The spot also provides a place to buy authentic American Indian crafts.